-Other Personnel /Personal Services (OPS):
+Other Personnel / Personal Services (OPS):

 Employees hired in the Other Personal Services pay plan are employed short-term.
 These "at-will" positions do not require notice periods for separation.
-Employees are not eligible for paid University holidays or compensation if the University is closed for emergency or storm-related causes.
+Employees are not eligible for paid university holidays or compensation if the university is closed for emergency or storm-related causes.
 Employees do not accrue annual, sick, or compensatory leave.
-Employees may be eligible for insurance benefits depending on hours worked during the bi-weekly pay period.
+Employees may be eligible for insurance benefits depending on hours worked during a measurement period.